 On the economic data front, investors will focus on the UK Retail Sales data for November, which will be released on Friday.
 Retail Sales, a key measure of consumer spending, are expected to rise by 0.5% on month after declining by 0.7% in October.

-The Pound Sterling recovers sharply after refreshing a three-week low near 1.2555 against the US Dollar on Thursday.
-The GBP/USD pair rebounds as the upward-sloping trendline, which is plotted from October 2023 low around 1.2035, remains a key support zone below 1.2600.
+The Pound Sterling trades above a fresh three-week low near 1.2555 against the US Dollar on Thursday.
+The GBP/USD pair struggles to hold the upward-sloping trendline, which is plotted from October 2023 low around 1.2035, and remains a key support zone below 1.2600.

 The 14-day Relative Strength Index (RSI) hovers near 40.00.
 A breakdown below the same could trigger a downside momentum.